The Greensand Country Festival

-We are incredibly lucky to have the wonderful Greensand Country Landscape on our doorstep.
+We are incredibly lucky to have the wonderful Greensand Country landscape on our doorstep.
 It’s an amazing landscape which, as well as being an area of diverse natural beauty, provides prosperity, wellbeing, heritage and inspiration to the communities living in and around it.

 To ensure this natural amenity is preserved, it must benefit the local community, both now and for future generations.
 Tourism needs to become part of a sustainable economy which takes full account for its impact by addressing the needs of visitors, tourism businesses, the environment and local communities.
-To support this we organise the annual Greensand Country Festival so that we all can go out and enjoy the Landscape.
-The Greensand Country is there for us all year round however, during May we ask local businesses, councils, social groups, charities, etc. to organise a diverse range of inclusive and fun activities across the Landscape.
+To support this we organise the annual Greensand Country Festival so that we all can go out and enjoy the landscape.
+The Greensand Country is there for us all year round however, during May we ask local businesses, councils, social groups, charities, etc. to organise a diverse range of inclusive and fun activities across the landscape.

 Why a May Festival?
 Every season is special on the Landscape but when spring is in the air it’s great to be out and about with hopefully, some fine weather.
 May usually has two Bank Holidays plus at least one week of school holidays so there are a number of opportunities for families to join in the fun and explore together.
-When planning the Festival, we work closely with communities within the Landscape taking great care to ensure that the environment is undamaged.
+When planning the Festival, we work closely with communities within the landscape taking great care to ensure that the environment is undamaged.
 All event organisers and participants are reminded to follow the countryside code.

 The inaugural Festival in 2018 was a great success.
 In 2019 we more than doubled the number of events organised and had over 5000 participants throughout the Festival.
 We had hoped to further build on the success of this in 2020 but, with the pandemic bringing the country to a halt we had no choice but to cancel the Festival.
 However, this was just a temporary setback and the Festival returned in 2021 albeit in a slightly different format.
 Taking into account the restrictions due to the on-going pandemic, the 2021 Festival included a number of on-line events which was a first for the organising team.
 The concept worked and will be carried on in future Festivals.

 In addition, in 2021 we were able to secure the commitment of a commercial sponsor Mulberry Homes to help fund the Festival and with this additional support we were able to produce a 32 page booklet titled ‘Revealing Greensand Country’, of which we printed 32,000 copies.
-The booklets were distributed to residential addresses across Greensand Country in a month prior to the Festival commencing to both raise awareness of the Festival and the wider opportunities available to residents throughout the year within the Greensand Country area.
+The booklets were distributed to residential addresses across Greensand Country in the month prior to the Festival commencing to both raise awareness of the Festival and the wider opportunities available to residents throughout the year within the Greensand Country area.